Rhode Island State Police: Uniforms

 The 1950s-era uniform of the Rhode Island State Police is unique in the United States law enforcement community.
 The uniform has also won best dressed in the country in previous years and in 2005, the National Association of Uniform Manufacturers and Distributors (NAUMD) presented the Rhode Island State Police with an 80th Anniversary Commemorative Uniform Award.
 The RISP is one of only five state police forces that do not wear a badge on their uniform shirts.
 Instead, they wear a set of numbers stamped in brass, placed onto a piece of black fabric, with red piping on the edges, over the left breast on the uniform shirt.
 However, the RISP does issue a wallet badge for off-duty use/identification.
 The badge is gold colored for all ranks.

-Unlike most other police agencies in the USA, which utilize black leather duty gear and footwear, the RISP wears leather duty gear and footwear (high boots or shoes, depending on the uniform season) that is a deep chestnut brown color, creating a very distinctive look.
+Unlike most other police agencies in the US, which utilize black leather duty gear and footwear, the RISP wears leather duty gear and footwear (high boots or shoes, depending on the uniform season) that is a deep chestnut brown color, creating a very distinctive look.
 RISP high boots, shoes, and most of the leather duty gear is produced by the historic Dehner Boot Company of Omaha, Nebraska.
 The RISP also has the distinction of being one of the few, if not the only, agencies to have three seasonal uniform changes as opposed to the standard two season (summer and winter) uniform change that most agencies utilize.
 The three consist of the winter uniform (high boots, breeches, long sleeve shirt with Sam Browne strap), spring/fall uniform (shoes, regular uniform Pants, long-sleeve shirt with Sam Browne strap) and summer uniform (shoes, regular uniform pants, short-sleeve shirt without Sam Browne strap).

 The primary colors on the State Police uniform are black and red.
 The epaulets worn on uniform shirts and dress blouses are black and piped in red.
 The stripe on the spring/fall and summer uniform pants is a wide black stripe while the striping on the winter/dress uniform breeches is a wide black stripe that is piped with a thinner red stripe.
 The spring/fall and summer uniform pants and shirts are a lighter charcoal gray while the winter and dress pants and shirts are a darker charcoal gray.
 A black tie is worn with the winter, spring/fall and dress uniforms and is tucked into the uniform shirt after the first button.

 The uniform hat of the RISP is a gray straw campaign style hat for the summer and spring/fall uniforms while the winter and dress uniform hat is a tan felt campaign style hat.
 Both hats feature a brown leather band at the base of the hat and a gold colored hat badge mounted on a brown leather backing.

 Specialized units (K-9, Tactical Unit, etc.) are authorized to wear BDU-style utility uniforms and black nylon web duty gear.